philgyford/pepysdiary/README.md

 To run on Heroku you'll need to set all the environment variables required in `pepysdiary/settings/heroku.py`.

+And also specify that settings file itself by setting the `DJANGO_SETTINGS_MODULE` environment variable. ie:

+	$ heroku config:set DJANGO_SETTINGS_MODULE=pepysdiary.settings.heroku

-But first run this to transfer all static elements to S3:
+But first run this to transfer all static elements to S3.
+(Note, this seems to happen automatically when pushing to Heroku these days.):

 	$ heroku run ./manage.py collectstatic --app=pepysdiary --settings=pepysdiary.settings.heroku